The Travel Guide to Kadavu on a Budget© FijiPocketGuide.com

 How to Travel Kadavu on a Budget

-This remote island spanning some 57km/35miles from east to west and about 100km/62miles from Viti Levu is certainly an off-the-beaten-track destination in Fiji.
+This remote island spanning some 57 km (35 mi) from east to west and about 100 km (62 mi) from Viti Levu is certainly an off-the-beaten-track destination in Fiji.
 While that usually means a cheap adventure for backpackers in Fiji (see the Yasawa Islands, Taveuni and Lomaiviti Islands), Kadavu provides much fewer budget offerings due to its remoteness.
-Nevertheless, you might just think that the exceptional Great Astrolabe Reef with amazing underwater wildlife (including manta rays), the myriad of hiking trails in forests where there are birds you’ll only on this island, and the 75 coastal villages with some unique traditions are worth paying the extra dough.
+Nevertheless, you might just think that the exceptional Great Astrolabe Reef with amazing underwater wildlife (including manta rays), the myriad of hiking trails in forests where there are birds you’ll only see on this island, and the 75 coastal villages with some unique traditions are worth paying the extra dough.
 We’ll guide you through how you can keep as close to your budget as possible with this guide to Kadavu on a budget.

-Before we begin this guide to Kadavu on a budget, don’t forget to bookmark The Complete Travel Guide to Fiji on a Budget.
+Before we begin this guide to Kadavu on a budget, don’t forget to bookmark The Budget & Backpacking Guide to Fiji.
 Trust us, there’s a lot of useful tips in there!

 5 Tips for Visiting Kadavu on a Budget

-• The adventurous and long ferry crossing from Viti Levu is the cheapest way to get to Kadavu, but consider your resort boat transfer cost (free-FJ$70 per person depending on resort)
+4. The adventurous and long ferry crossing from Viti Levu is the cheapest way to get to Kadavu

-• Kadavu is also a popular destination on the agenda for study and adventure programs with Tamarillo Active Travel, aimed at students and providing budget accommodations from villages to campsites.
+5. Kadavu is also a popular destination on the agenda for volunteer programs with Tiliva Resort.

 How to Get to Kadavu on a Budget